Saimaithili/Business_Intelligence_Chatbot/README.md

 ---

-## 💡 Sample Questions
+## 💬 Sample Questions

-* What are the total sales?
+- What are the total sales?
-* Which region generated the highest revenue?
+- Which region generated the highest revenue?
-* Which product category has the highest profit?
+- Which product category has the highest profit?
-* Show monthly sales trend.
+- Show monthly sales trends.
-* Which category is underperforming?
+- Which category is underperforming?

----

-## 🎯 Problem Statement

-Business managers often spend significant time searching through dashboards and reports to obtain important business insights.
-This project simplifies the process by enabling users to ask questions in natural language and receive quick, meaningful responses supported by analytics and visualizations.

----

-## 📸 Screenshots

-Add screenshots of:

-* Home Page
-* Dashboard
-* Analytics Page
-* AI Chatbot
-* Reports

 ---